MitocGroup/recink/README.md

 - [x] Add support for fully automated `Travis` configuration
 - [x] Add support for End-to-End tests
 - [x] Add component development guide
-- [ ] Add unit tests for critical functionality
+- [x] Add unit tests for critical functionality
 - [ ] Add support for different CI platforms
 - [ ] Craft a cool logo for the project :alien:
+- [ ] Add unit tests to cover at least 80% of codebase

 # Sponsors